Bitcoin hardware wallet are one of the most secure way to handle your cryptocurrency.

 The raspberry pi zero is a very cheap and small but yet powerful computer.
 You can buy one for about 5$.
 It is used on numerous projects by ton of developers and hobbyists around the world.

-I am myself a developer.
-In this web page, I will show you how to create your own trezor device using a pi zero.
+In this web page, I will show you how to create your own hardware bitcoin wallet using the original trezor source that run on a raspberry pi zero.

 - Low cost parts